nbandi7/NagiosWithAnsible/nagios_plugins/README.md

 Nagios Plugins
 =========

-This role enables you to install the necessary plugins for nagios to monitor correctly.
+This role enables you to install the necessary plugins for nagios to monitor correctly on Ubuntu and RHEL.

 Example Playbook
 ----------------